annapawlicka/bluemacs.el/README.md

 - Fetches up to 10 levels of nested replies
 - 2-space indentation per reply level
 - Shows reply counts and hints when posts have replies

+## Liking Posts

+Like or unlike any post with a single keypress:

+1. Navigate to the post you want to like
+2. Press `l` (or run `M-x bluemacs-toggle-like`)
+3. The timeline refreshes to show the updated like status

 ## Images